dhellmann/pymotw/PyMOTW/os/index.rst

 :mod:`os` includes the standard set of functions for working with low-level *file descriptors* (integers representing open files owned by the current process).
 This is a lower-level API than is provided by :class:`file` objects.
-I am going to skip over describing them here, since it is generally easier to work directly with :class:`file` objects.
-Refer to the library documentation for details if you do need to use file descriptors.
+They are not covered here because it is generally easier to work directly with :class:`file` objects.
+Refer to the library documentation for details.

 Filesystem Permissions
 ======================

-The function :func:`os.access()` can be used to test the access rights a process has for a file.
+The function :func:`access()` can be used to test the access rights a process has for a file.

 .. include:: os_access.py
     :literal:
     :start-after: #end_pymotw_header

-Your results will vary depending on how you install the example code, but it should look something like this:
+The results will vary depending on how the example code is installed, but it will look something like this:

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'os_access.py'))